Nestor Lakoba: Aftermath

 In the months that followed Lakoba's death, members of his family were implicated on charges against the state.
 His two brothers were arrested on 9 April 1937, and his mother and Sariya were arrested on 23 August of that year.
 A trial of thirteen members of Lakoba's family was conducted between 30 October and 3 November 1937 in Sukhumi, with charges including counter-revolutionary activities, subversion and sabotage, espionage, terrorism, and insurgent organization in Abkhazia.
 Nine of the defendants, including Lakoba's two brothers, were shot on the night of 4 November.
 Rauf, Lakoba's 15-year-old son, tried to speak to Beria, who visited Sukhumi to view the start of the trial.
 He was promptly arrested as well.
 Sariya was taken to Tbilisi and tortured in order to extract a statement implicating Lakoba, but refused, even after Rauf was tortured in front of her.
-Sariya would die in prison in Tbilisi on 16 May 1939.
+Sariya died in prison in Tbilisi on 16 May 1939.
 Rauf was sent to a labour camp, and was eventually shot in a Sukhumi prison on 28 July 1941.

 With Lakoba dead, Beria effectively took control of Abkhazia and implemented a policy of "Georgification".
 Abkhaz officials were purged, ostensibly on charges of trying to assassinate Stalin.
 The policy's greatest impact involved the settlement of thousands of ethnic Mingrelian farmers across Abkhazia, which displaced the ethnic Abkhaz and reduced their overall proportion of the population within the region.
 Beria abandoned Lakoba's policy of striving for ethnic harmony.
 Favouring his fellow Mingrelians, he succeeded in fulfilling the aims of a project first begun in 1933 at the start of the Soviet Union's Second five-year plan, to populate Abkhazia with ethnic Mingrelians who would ideally serve as a counter-balance to the Abkhaz.